nwisbeta/github.io/pages/app_design/layout.md

 Avoid a layout that requires a lot of scrolling.
 Do not display too much information on one page as defined below (WCAG 2.1, ICO, GDPR):
 * Most important information must appear without scrolling (WCAG 2.1)
-* Avoid displaying more than ten data fields on a single page (see User Interaction > Data Entry).
+* Avoid displaying more than ten data fields on a single page - see [Data Entry](/data-entry.html).
 If the interface requires more than ten data fields, use multiple pages

 <div class="col-sm-12">